 Making kraut juice is nearly the easiest and cheapest probiotic you can make at home.
-Kraut juice is gentle on the stomach which makes it easy for digestion and is encouraged starting at the earliest stages of GAPS.
+Kraut juice is gentle on the stomach which makes it easy for digestion and is encouraged starting at the earliest stages of GAPS, from Stage One.
 Kraut juice will ease constipation and help repopulate your good gut flora according to Dr. Natasha Campbell-McBride, MD, neurologist, neurosurgeon and author of GAPS (affiliate link).

 This recipe will give you three gallons of kraut juice.
 Don’t fret, it goes faster than you think.
 Even those in the house who are not on GAPS throw elbows over kraut juice.

 Be sure to use an organic head of cabbage.
-Sally Fallon says sauerkraut has 200 times more bioavailable vitamin C because the fermenting process makes the nutrient from the cabbage digestible and available.
-The same it true for kraut juice.
-Vitamin C is a fantastic detoxer, vital to GAPS patients so you want a head of cabbage with the most vitamin C possible – organic.
+Sally Fallon says sauerkraut has 200 times more bio-available vitamin C because the fermenting process makes the nutrients from the cabbage digestible and available.
+The same is true for kraut juice.
+Vitamin C detoxifies, which is vital to GAPS patients so you want a head of cabbage with the most vitamin C possible – organic.

 Take a large head of cabbage and chop it up in the Vitamix (by floating cubes of cabbage as described in your Vitamix instruction manual on how to chop vegetables in the Vitamix), food processor or mandolin (affiliate link).
 Five pounds is roughly the right size.
 The smaller the pieces the faster it will ferment.
-Sprinkle 6 tablespoons (for a large head of cabbage) salt on top and stir thoroughly.
-Now you have a couple of choices: pound the kraut or ignore it and let it sit.
-The larger the chopped pieces the less it will open the cell walls if it just sits.
+Sprinkle 6 tablespoons (for a large head of cabbage) of salt on top and stir thoroughly.
+Now you have a couple of choices: pound the kraut, or ignore it and let it sit.
+The larger the chopped pieces, the less it will open the cell walls if it just sits.
 Smaller pieces of cabbage enable the cell walls to open up faster.

 I let mine sit while I do other work.
 Let it sit anywhere from 20 minutes to overnight.
 The salt will do the work for you if your cabbage is shredded into small bits.
 What you’re looking for is the extracted juices and limp cabbage.
 The salt is breaking down the cellular structure, allowing the juice of the cabbage to release.

 Put your lids on and let them sit on the counter for 9-12 days, preferably in a dark cool place.
-The amount of time for leaving out kraut juice as it brews depends on where you live, temperature, the amount of salt, the head of cabbage, etc. Other factors make a huge difference in reference to mold growth are salt content and exposure to air in the jar.
+The time it takes to brew depends on a lot of factors.
+It depends on where you live, temperature, the amount of salt, the head of cabbage, etc. Other factors make a huge difference in reference to mold growth, like salt content and exposure to air in the jar.
 If air is accessible to your brew, through a lid that doesn’t seal, it will mold faster.
-If leaving the brew out concerns you do a shorter brew on the counter-top and then complete the brewing process in the refrigerator.
+If leaving the brew out concerns you, do a shorter brew on the counter-top and then complete the brewing process in the refrigerator.
 This will prevent mold growth.
 There is no absolute rule on time for brewing as these extra factors (temperature, head of cabbage, amount of salt, size of cabbage bits) play an important role in the process.
-The variables of salt, air, sinking vs floating vegetables, nutrition of cabbage head, temperature and sunlight all play a factor.
 You need to find what works best for you and your kitchen as well as what is tolerable to your body.
-Those with the deepest gut damage to the microbiome need to allow their brew to sit for 4 months for no histamine response.
+Those with the deepest gut damage to the microbiome, need to allow their brew to sit for 4 months for no histamine response.
 Using a vessel that eliminates air is also important to histamine.
 A Pikl-it jar should be used for those who are most sensitive, an extremely small portion of the population.

 Refrigerate and enjoy.